 I was going to write this post the other night, but I decided to put it off until later.
 I’ve noticed that I’ve been doing that with a lot of things in my life lately — paying bills, filing my taxes, responding to emails, writing blog posts.
 Why is this happening?
+Why do we procrastinate?

+Well is you look to science, the same type of psychology comes up a lot.
 Studies show that some of the most common reasons for procrastination include:

 - Fear and anxiety of the task